bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

 .. code-block:: sh

    sc start bareosfd2

 and

 .. code-block:: sh

    sc start bareosfd3

 Windows Specific Command Line Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :index:`[TAG=Windows->File Daemon->Command Line Options] <triple: Windows; File Daemon; Command Line Options>`

 These options are not normally seen or used by the user, and are documented here only for information purposes.
-At the current time, to change the default options, you must either manually run **Bareos** or you must manually edit the system registry and modify the appropriate entries.
+At the current time, to change the default options, you must either manually run Bareos or you must manually edit the system registry and modify the appropriate entries.

-In order to avoid option clashes between the options necessary for **Bareos** to run on Windows and the standard Bareos options, all Windows specific options are signaled with a forward slash character (/), while as usual, the standard Bareos options are signaled with a minus (-), or a minus minus (``--``).
+In order to avoid option clashes between the options necessary for Bareos to run on Windows and the standard Bareos options, all Windows specific options are signaled with a forward slash character (/), while as usual, the standard Bareos options are signaled with a minus (-), or a minus minus (``--``).
 All the standard Bareos options can be used on the Windows version.
 In addition, the following Windows only options are implemented:

 /service
    Start Bareos as a service

 /run
    Run the Bareos application

 /install
    Install Bareos as a service in the system registry

 /remove
    Uninstall Bareos from the system registry

 /about
    Show the Bareos about dialogue box

 /status
    Show the Bareos status dialogue box

 /events
    Show the Bareos events dialogue box (not yet implemented)

 /kill
-    Stop any running **Bareos**
+   Stop any running Bareos

 /help
    Show the Bareos help dialogue box

 It is important to note that under normal circumstances the user should never need to use these options as they are normally handled by the system automatically once Bareos is installed.
 However, you may note these options in some of the .bat files that have been created for your use.

-.. |image| image:: \idir win-install-1
-   :width: 80.0%
-.. |image| image:: \idir win-install-2
-   :width: 80.0%
-.. |image| image:: \idir win-install-3
-   :width: 80.0%